 If it is the determination of the Principal to not approve a "Conditional Promotion" for a student, the student will be recommended for retention.
-An 8th grade student must have passing grades for all core content subjects for 6th-8th grade in order to be promoted to 9th grade, therefore "Conditional Promotion" does not apply.
 Students failing 3 or more courses are automatically retained.

-High School Summer School: Students may take 1⁄2 credit or up to 2 credits during the summer period.
+High School Summer School: Due to summer courses now being offered in a virtual setting, the only attendance policy for students in grades 9-12 is that the student must take course assessments, or any other District determined requirements, at a school site.
+Students may take /2 credit or up to 2 credits during the summer period.
 All coursework for grade forgiveness must be completed prior to the next school year.
 High school students may take courses that they received a "D" or "F" in so as to earn credit and to raise their GPA's.
 Courses for new or original credit are limited and determined on an annual basis by the District.